-Pobal-funded, this project is a three-year-long employability and job-seeking skills programme for people with a physical disability aged 18–29.
+Pobal-funded, this project is a three-year-long employability and job-seeking skills programme for people with a physical disability.

 The ethos of The Ability Programme is underpinned by the person-centred model of working.
 The person-centred model is a way of planning and discovering how a person wants to live their life and what is required to make that possible.
 It has developed from the social model of disability and a strengths-based approach with a background in the actions of normalisation and independent living.

-Three specialised Ability Job Coaches are available to meet participants in the Republic of Ireland.
-The coaches are based in the West, South and East regions.
+Two specialised Ability Job Coaches are available to meet participants in the Republic of Ireland.

 This project was approved by Government with support from the Dormant Accounts Fund